markusthilo/ipgrep/README.md

 No libpcap is used.
 This tool is based und standard libraries only.
 It works in one thread but should run very fast compared to complexer solutions.
+The programm has only 500 lines of pure C code.

 This software might not work with all variants of PCAP files.
 Ethernet link layer should work.
 PCAPNG is not supported.